Pure-Farming/Documentation/docs/resource-types/OGC/index.md

 ## Errors
 The pure farming OGC API uses HTTP response status codes that indicate whether the API requests have been successful or failed.

 There are five classes or groups in which all HTTP response status codes are separated.
-These five classes are given as follows:

 1. 1xx informational response – This range of codes indicates that the request was successfully received and the process is in progress.
 2. 2xx successful – This range of codes indicates that the request was successful.